 Customer service is one of the deciding factors you need to consider as well.
 Bosch does have a dedicated customer service team, but in my experience, things can get a bit complicated.
 I’ve heard from people who’ve had issues with their Bosch tools, and they end up having to pay for shipping to and from the service center.

 On the other hand, Milwaukee has a more loyal following brought about by its impressive customer service.
 They’re easier to reach online and have an open customer service line that caters to questions, and as long as the product is covered with a warranty, they guarantee free repairs.

 Cordless Combination Kits

 A combo kit is perfect if you’re looking into your first set of cordless tools.
-While most people might not agree, we still recommend starting your first dime with a good set of tools, and both Bosch and Milwaukee have an array of options you can choose from.
+While most people might not agree, I still recommend starting your first dime with a good set of tools, and both Bosch and Milwaukee have an array of options you can choose from.

 Milwaukee has a popular starter kit – The Milwaukee 2696-26 Li-Ion M18 6 Kit that composes a hammer drill, impact driver, Sawzall, circular saw, angle grinder, led light, two batteries, and charger.
 It’s a good set for its price but still relatively more expensive than the ones that Bosch offers.

 If you’re looking for something cheaper and still efficient, then the Bosch CLPK402-181 Li-Ion 18V 4 cordless kit is a perfect alternative.
 It has the same tools as a Milwaukee kit but is comparatively cheaper.
 This German Engineering company is also popular for making high-quality cordless tools.